cms-opendata-analyses/TriggerInfoTool/TriggerPrescalesAnalyzer/README.md

   ```

-- Go to the TriggerInfoTool/GeneralInfoAnalyzer area.
+- Go to the TriggerInfoTool/TriggerPrescalesAnalyzer area.
 Note that the code lives under `src`

   ```
-  cd GeneralInfoAnalyzer
+  cd TriggerPrescalesAnalyzer
   ```

 - Compile everything: